Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Simulations of the proposed latent-block test

-\paragraph{Human Connectome Network:} We analyze the connections in the human brain, using the data provided by the Human Connectome Project \cite{HCP}\footnote{Data collection and sharing for this project was provided by the MGH-USC Human Connectome Project (HCP; Principal Investigators: Bruce Rosen, M.D., Ph.D., Arthur W. Toga, Ph.D., Van J. Weeden, MD).
+\paragraph{Human Connectome Network:} We analyze the connections in the human brain, using the data provided by the Human Connectome Project, \url{http://www.humanconnectomeproject.org/}. \footnote{Data collection and sharing for this project was provided by the MGH-USC Human Connectome Project (HCP; Principal Investigators: Bruce Rosen, M.D., Ph.D., Arthur W. Toga, Ph.D., Van J. Weeden, MD).
 HCP funding was provided by the National Institute of Dental and Craniofacial Research (NIDCR), the National Institute of Mental Health (NIMH), and the National Institute of Neurological Disorders and Stroke (NINDS).
-HCP data are disseminated by the Laboratory of Neuro Imaging at the University of California, Los Angeles. }.
-Each of $857$ subjects the connectome is represented as a network on $68$ nodes, corresponding to two brain regions, the left and the right hemisphere with $34$ nodes in each hemisphere.
+HCP data are disseminated by the Laboratory of Neuro Imaging at the University of California, Los Angeles. } The data were pre-processed following the steps described in \cite{zhang2019tensor} to obtain a binary network representation.
+For each of $857$ subjects, the connectome is represented as a network on $68$ nodes, corresponding to two brain regions, the left and the right hemisphere with $34$ nodes in each hemisphere.
 If two regions demonstrate a high correlation between the fMRI signals (see \cite{Glasser2013105} for a detailed pipeline), then the corresponding nodes are linked by an edge.
 Thus, the choice of 2 blocks is natural in these data because of the left and the right hemisphere of the brain.
-We consider two randomly chosen subjects: Subject 1 and Subject 8 and test for the null hypothesis that the data comes from an ER-SBM with $k=2$ blocks.
+For more detailed exposition, we consider two randomly chosen subjects: Subject 1 and Subject 8 and test for the null hypothesis that the data comes from an ER-SBM with $k=2$ blocks.
 The heatmap for the adjacency matrices for Subjects 1 and 8 are shown in Figure \ref{fig:hcp}.